 Administrative Order 2009-016 PI-CIR was created to identify the alleged offenders to be served by an expanded adult post-adjudicatory drug court and to establish section Z for these cases.
 That administrative order, however, had to be updated because it made reference to section Q, which was closed in the interest of judicial efficiency.

-[[$firm]] handles adult drug court cases in Clearwater, Largo, Pinellas Park, Dunedin, and many other nearby communities in St. Petersburg, Florida.
+Morris Law Firm, P.A. handles adult drug court cases in Clearwater, Largo, Pinellas Park, Dunedin, and many other nearby communities in St. Petersburg, Florida.
 This article explains the administrative procedures used for such cases in courtrooms throughout Pinellas County.

 Drug Court Eligibility in St. Petersburg, Florida

 Section Z is a post-adjudicatory drug court, and the Clerk of the Circuit Court cannot assign circuit criminal cases on a random basis to section Z. Instead, cases are assigned to section Z based on the following procedures.

 The State Attorney’s office must identify alleged offenders who meet the criteria to be included in the drug court expansion and transferred to section Z. The Court can place an alleged offender into the drug court program in section Z as a condition to probation or community control if the alleged offender:

 - Committed an offense on or after July 1, 2009;